GLENS FALLS HOSPITAL

 Founded in 1897, Glens Falls Hospital is a 410-bed acute care facility serving a six-county region in upstate New York.
-The 1 million sq. ft. complex includes a six-floor (plus basement) patient tower, completed in 2006, and a five-floor medical arts building with cancer treatment and outpatient surgical centers.
+The 1 million square feet complex includes a six-floor (plus basement) patient tower, completed in 2006, and a five-floor medical arts building with cancer treatment and outpatient surgical centers.

 The move to the WebCTRL® system followed Guth DeConzo’s 2009 feasibility study which identified potential energy conservation projects.
-Among the recommendations: improvements to building control.
+Among the recommendations: improvements to building controllers.

 Drawing on its regional success in the healthcare sector, and taking both a consultative and collaborative approach, Eastern developed relationships from the hospital’s boiler room to its C-Suite.
 The company introduced Glens Falls personnel to other healthcare customers as well as its own staff.
 And it secured referrals from within and outside the hospital.

 That approach ultimately paid off.
 In early 2011, Eastern was awarded a sole source contract for the first phase of the controls upgrade, covering just under half of the hospital’s square footage (it has since been awarded a sole source contract for the second and final phase).

 The upgrade proved to be Eastern’s largest and most complex healthcare project to date.
 The project included:

 - re-programming 20,000 automation points across a number of third-party systems, many of them with poor documentation